odin-lang/odin-lang.org/content/docs/install.md

 ## What Next?

-Why not check out the [Odin Overview](/docs/overview/) for more information on the Odin Programming Language and what lies await!
+Why not check out the [Odin Overview](/docs/overview/) for more information on the Odin Programming Language!